Home

 Technicien d’entretien d’aéronefs

-Having participated in the relaunch of the AME Association of Quebec in 2017, I am part of the Board of Cégep Édouard-Montpetit.
+Having participated in the relaunch of the AME Association of Quebec in 2017, I was involved on the Board of Cégep Édouard-Montpetit and that of CAMAQ for several years.

 //////////////////////////////////////////////////////////////